 - City Subdivision Regulations Section 3-060 requires that easements be provided for utilities, drainage, ditch, vehicular, and pedestrian access and that easements be reviewed and approved by the City Engineering Division.
-A recommended condition of approval addresses this requirement. - 2.
-Access to utilities is proposed to be provided to the subdivision from the south within public access and utility easements and public rights-of-way.
-(Preliminary Plat) - 3.
-All utilities necessary to serve the subdivision, including water, sewer, electrical, phone and power, are planned to be located within public access and utility easements and public rights-of-way.
+A condition of approval addresses this requirement. - 2.
+Access to utilities is planned to be provided to the subdivision from the south within public access and utility easements and public rights-of-way.
+(Preliminary Plat) - All utilities necessary to serve the subdivision, including water, sewer, electrical, phone and power, are planned to be located within public access and utility easements and public rightsof-way.
 (Preliminary Plat)

-Utility services are available to this subdivision and the subdivision will be in compliance with the Subdivision Regulations if the recommended condition of approval is imposed and met.
+City Council determined utility services are available to this subdivision and the subdivision will be in compliance with the Subdivision Regulations if the condition of approval is imposed and met.